 If you have a high-powered blender, then it’ll have no problems liquefying a frozen cube, so you can add it directly without defrosting.
 This video shows you how…

 How To Freeze Spinach & Kale – FAQs

 Here are a few of the most common questions we hear about how to freeze fresh spinach for smoothies…

 - Do I need to cook the spinach first?
 No. You can freeze the leaves straight from fresh, and add the frozen leaves directly to your smoothie without any cooking.

 - Does freezing spinach reduce its nutritional value?
 Study after study shows that both frozen and fresh produce have similar nutritional values.
-In fact, when spinach isn’t in season, it’s typically better to buy frozen to minimize carbon emissions caused by transport.
+In fact, when spinach isn’t in season, it’s typically better to buy frozen (minimising carbon emissions caused by transport).